DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ### Aura Meter (Name Pending)

-Performing perfect dodges and combos fills up the aura meter.
+Performing perfect dodges and combos fills up the meter.
+As the meter fills up, the player does slightly more damage and their combos get a little faster.
+H

 ### Active Ability
 ### Passive Ability